enricoliit/SeeElegans/README.md

 # SeeElegans
-Post-processing of volumetric recordings of C. elegans
 Requirements:
-These scripts run on MATLAB and requires Image Processing Toolbox It has been tested on MATLAB 9.12 Image Processing Toolbox 11.5
+Thi software run on MATLAB and requires Image Processing Toolbox It has been tested on MATLAB 9.12 Image Processing Toolbox 11.5

 How to use:
-1) run SE_parameter_selection(input_stack, output_folder)
+1) run SE_parameter_selection(input_stack, output_folder) in folder Step1Tracking
    Give as input the image stack (input_stack) and the path to the output folder (output_folder).
    The stack requires the shape (x,y,z,t).